 Well, not all spirit in the bible means literal.
 Spirit in a literal sense is something that you can’t see.
 You don’t know how strong, the attitude, character, morale except that you see it from its visible manifestation which is the person itself.

 Having said the above, when someone says “strong in spirit” as below, it is an idiomatic term to mean, the person has a strong personality, will or some sort.

 “So the child grew and became strong in spirit, and was in the deserts till the day of his manifestation to Israel.”Luke 1:80 NKJV

-Troubled in spirit is also an idiomatic term to mean, the person is worried or thinking on something.
-If it means literal spirit, you would not even know whether it’s troubled or not because it’s invisible.
+Troubled in spirit is also an idiomatic term to mean, the person is worried or thinking about something.
+If it means a literal spirit, you would not even know whether it’s troubled or not because it’s invisible.